PurpleBooth/purplebooth-co-uk-v2/content/post/0003-composer-require.md

 +++
+Categories = ["Tips"]
-date = "2015-02-22T21:19:37Z"
+Tags = ["Development", "PHP", "Composer", "Tips"] date = "2015-02-22T21:19:37Z"
 draft = false
 title = "Composer Require"
+Description = "How to use the require command in composer to edit your dependencies"
 +++

 Not many people seem to know this, but you don't have to edit the composer.json file to update or add to your required packages.